 These are DIP switches to physically disable power to a specific PCIe slot.
 By default, all switches are in the "On" position to the left.
 Move the switch to the right to disable a specific slot.
-From top to bottom, the switches correspond to PE1, PE2, and PE4.
-PE3 is always on.
-Switches 4 and 5 are disabled.
+From top to bottom, the switches correspond to PE1, PE2, PE3, PE4, and PE6.